brianrpick/unity-assignment/README.md

 ### Break down

 These tests run Get/Post routes on the API.
+Heres an example of what the tests do:
 ```
 (your local server)/api/v1/requestproject.json?country=YES
 ```